ancient-luna/discord-bot/README.md

 ## 🌙 About

 Ancient Luna Bot is a powerful Discord bot designed to enhance your server with utility, moderation, entertainment, and community engagement features.
-Born from the ancient wisdom of Dae, this relic traverses the digital cosmos to bring harmony and functionality to Discord communities.
+Born from the ancient wisdom of Dae, this relic traverses the digital sanctuaries to bring harmony and functionality to Discord communities.

 ## Features